 Working with multiple product variants can be challenging task.
-When there is only one variant, say size, it's easy to know if it's available so we can visually show it's unavailable.
+When there is only one variant, say size, Shopify tells us if a variant is in stock so we can visually show that to the user.

 In the above example, Shopify sends us something like this:

 One option with four variations to handle, nice and easy.
 If we add two color variants, we go from 4 possible options to 8.
 4 sizes x 2 colors gives us a lot more information to deal with, and Shopify sends it to us in a big list of all the possibilities:

 - S Camel

 - XL Camel

 We take these options and split them up so you have some user friendly buttons or dropdowns, rather than one long list of all the options to choose from.
 Determining which combination is available is difficult on the code side — especially if you had 3 options with 5 variations each.
 That's 125 total possibilities and a much longer list to sort through.

 If we used the same color and size options above but removed XL Black and L Camel, we'd get a list of only 8 instead of 10.
 Shopify doesn't tell us those don't exist since they're never been set on the product page.